||This biographical article needs additional citations for verification. (June 2013)|

 International IMPAC Dublin Literary Award

 Colum McCann (born 28 February 1965) is an Irish writer of literary fiction.
-He is a Distinguished Professor of Creative Writing in the Master of Fine Arts program at Hunter College, New York2 and a regular visitor to the European Graduate School.3
+He was born in Dublin, Ireland and now lives in New York.
+He is a Distinguished Professor of Creative Writing in the Master of Fine Arts program at Hunter College, New York1 with fellow novelists Peter Carey and Claire Messud, and has visited many universities and colleges all over the world, including the European Graduate School.2

 - Fishing the Sloe-Black River (1994)